Unit 1.1 - Introduction

 Exercise 2.3.3: Slices

 Follow the instructions in the comments of exercises/2-foundations-of-rust/3-advanced-syntax/3-slices/src/main.rs!
-Don't take too much time on the extra assignment, instead come back later once you've done the rest of the excercises.
+Don't take too much time on the extra assignment, instead come back later once you've done the rest of the exercises.

 Exercise 2.3.4: Ring Buffer